 Private (60, 16€, March to October) Albergue Muralla Leonesa, from Las Benedictinas continue straight then turn right into Calle los Castañones, then straight on to Calle Tarifa.
 Laundry facilities.
 APR.
 Website www.alberguemurallaleonesa.com Tel 987 177 873 Open 12:00

-León is a major city with all facilities to be found along the Camino.
-As well as the usual yellow arrows the Camino is marked by metal shells set into the ground.
-It continues more-or-less straight until an abrupt right turn on to Calle Ancha, which brings you up to the cathedral.
+León is a major city with all facilities on or near the Camino.
+The route followed by the Camino continues more-or-less straight until an abrupt right turn on to Calle Ancha, which brings you up to the cathedral.
 From here it zigzags past the city's major sites until it leaves the city centre over the footbridge beside Hostal de San Marcos.
 Tourist Office opposite the entrance to the cathedral.
-Supermarkets, Mercadona and Dia on the Camino on the way into town, in the centre on the Camino just after the Convent Albergue, Coviran, and Carrefour on Calle Ancha.
-Pharmacy, banks and an internet café on Avenida Ordoño II, turn left where the Camino turns right on Calle Ancha.
+Supermarkets, Mercadona and Dia on the Camino on the way into town, in the centre on the Camino just after the Convent Albergue, more supermarkets, Coviran and Carrefour on Calle Ancha.
+Pharmacy, banks and an internet café on Avenida Ordoño II, which is left where the Camino turns right on Calle Ancha.
 Fiestas, the patron saints of León are San Juan and San Pedro whose festival takes places at the end of June with street theatre and the usual mayhem.
 La Palomera 16 July.
 San Froilán 4 October, with a medieval street festival with costumes, music, food, donkeys, camels, owls, everything medieval basically.